 There will be opportunities for you, as parents, to become involved in your child’s education at school and at home.
 If there are ever any comments or concerns, please feel free to contact me at school (885-6111) or by e-mail (firstname.lastname@example.org).
 I look forward to working with each and every student this year.
 It is my personal goal to make the 2018-2019 school year the best yet!

 English\Language Arts\Writing: Students will be working on several comprehension skills and strategies which will include: citing evidence from text, determining the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings, engaging effectively in a range of collaborative discussions (one-on-one, in groups, and teacher led) building on others’ ideas and expressing their own clearly, and practicing summarizing from text, determining an author’s point of view or purpose in a text and explain how it is conveyed in the text.
-The Sixth Graders are continuing to work on their novel study, Bud, not Buddy, by Christopher Paul Curtis.
-We will be using Mentor Sentences which will be practiced on a daily basis to improve grammar usage and the quality of writing
+The Sixth Graders will continue reading Brian’s Winter, (our current novel study) by Gary Paulsen.
+We will be using Mentor Sentences which will be practiced on a daily basis to improve grammar usage and the quality of writing.

 Reading/Language Arts/ Writing:The Sixth Grade students will learn and utilize several reading comprehension skills and strategies which include the following:*Author’s purpose*Author’s technique*Genres*Literary terms*Story structure*Inferring*Drawing conclusions*Sequencing*Cause-and-Effect